Broadcast date: December 21st, 2021

 We need to distinguish the concept “actor” from the SysML model element “actor”.
 The model element is dead, or rather we bury it.

 Why?
 Let’s take a closer look.
 So the concept of “actor” is great.
-So, external entities interacting with the system and so on with all the methodological variants that exist.
+So, external entities interact with the system and so on with all the methodological variants that exist.

 The SysML model element “actor” is problematic.
 It comes from UML and is there defined in such a way, that an Actor may not have any ports, receptions, operations, attributes, or parts.